AriFordsham/GHCWiki/building/preparation/tools.md

 <table><tr><th>`autoconf` and `automake`</th>
 <td>
-These are needed if you intend to build from the darcs sources, they are *not* needed if you just intend to build a standard source distribution.
+These are needed if you intend to build from the darcs/git sources, they are *not* needed if you just intend to build a standard source distribution.

 Version 2.52 or later of the autoconf package is required.